 And here’s why:

-There is a tiny part of our brain called the Reticular Activating System.
+There is a tiny part of our brain called the Reticular Activating System (RAS).
 It acts like the gatekeeper between our conscious and unconscious mind.
 It filters information and controls what we become consciously aware of in our everyday environment.

-The thing that most people are unaware of is that, the RAS as it is often called, filters according to past and present experience, and it deletes anything that isn’t relevant to that.
+The thing that most people are unaware of is that the RAS filters according to past and present experience, and it deletes anything that isn’t relevant to that.

 This means if you don’t write a SMART goal statement with this in mind, you could miss essential cues that could help you achieve it.
-Your reticular activating system will delete that information.
+Your RAS will delete that information.

-Specific means more than just precise objects like a house, car or money, although this is important.
+Specific means more than just precise objects like a house, car, or money, although this is important.
 True specificity is also in the micro details of the experience when writing a goal statement.

 - What you want to achieve